 A: The special tax status a not-for-profit hospital receives is intended to be an acknowledgment of the community benefit provided by these institutions.
-By federal law, hospitals must provide community benefits defined explicitly by the Internal Revenue Service (IRS).
+By federal law, hospitals must provide community benefit, which is specifically defined by the Internal Revenue Service (IRS).
 Community benefit includes charity care, the uncompensated cost of providing Medicaid, the education and training of health care professionals and other efforts that include the promotion of health.

 To make sure the community benefits are meeting the needs of the community, the federal government requires all tax-exempt hospitals to conduct a Community Health Needs Assessment every three years.
 An Implementation Strategy is developed based on the health needs identified in the assessment.
-The hospitals must measure and report on their programs' impact and also report annually to the IRS on certain taxes.
+The hospitals must measure and report on the impact of their programs and they must also report annually to the IRS on certain taxes.